Skip to Content

 Delacey Camp

 Note: Access to this trail was disrupted by the November 2021 storms.
 The river has changed course at the Sumallo Grove trailhead and the bridge is not accessible at times of high water.
 In late summer, it’s an easy ford.
-The Silver-Skagit Road in Skagit Valley Provincial Park also suffered extensive damage and is not driveable to the trailhead.
-Hopefully, reliable access will be restored soon.
+However, the western trailhead on the Silver-Skagit Road in Skagit Valley Provincial Park recently re-opened so you can access it from that direction.

 Duration: 2 days